google/oss-rebuild/cmd/stabilize/diffs/build-manifest.md

 ```
 [URL](http://130.237.222.185/chains-reproducible-central/org.spdx/spdx-maven-plugin/0.7.0/spdx-maven-plugin-0.7.0.jar.diffoscope.json)

-DIfference: The properties `m2e` are created by the built-in version of Maven in Eclipse IDE.
+These attributes can be removed by running the stabilizer.

 ## Dynamic Properties